-- 7.4 Any costs incurred by the Athlete in making the request for recognition of the TUE and in supplementing it as required by the Anti-Doping Organization/TUEC are the responsibility of the Athlete. - 7.5 If an International Federation who was granted an exception to automatic recognition under Article 7.1(b) refuses to recognize the TUE, the Athlete or the National Anti-Doping Organization will have twenty-one (21) days from the notification to refer the matter to WADA for review: - a) If the matter is referred to WADA for review, the TUE granted by the National Anti-Doping Organization remains valid for national-level Competition and Out-of-Competition Testing (but is not valid for international-level Competition) pending WADA's decision. - b) If the matter is not referred to WADA for review within the deadline, the Athlete's National Anti-Doping Organization must determine whether the original TUE granted by that National Anti-Doping Organization should nevertheless remain valid for national-level Competition and Out-of-Competition Testing (provided that the Athlete ceases to be an International-Level Athlete and does not participate in international-level Competition).
-Pending the National Anti-Doping Organization's decision, the TUE remains valid for national-level Competition and Out-of-Competition and Out-of-Competition and Out-of-Competition and Out-of-Competition International-level Competition).
+- 7.5 The Anti-Doping Organization/TUEC's decision will be notified in writing to the Athlete and will be made available to WADA and to other Anti-Doping Organizations via ADAMS.
+A decision not to recognize a TUE must include an explanation of the reason(s) for the non-recognition, and notification of the Athlete's rights of review and appeal (if applicable).
+If an International Federation who was granted an exception to automatic recognition under Article 7.1(b) refuses to recognize the TUE, the Athlete or the National Anti-Doping Organization will have twenty-one (21) days from the notification to refer the matter to WADA for review: - a) If the matter is referred to WADA for review, the TUE granted by the National Anti-Doping Organization remains valid for national-level Competition and Out-of-Competition Testing (but is not valid for international-level Competition) pending WADA's decision. - b) If the matter is not referred to WADA for review within the deadline, the Athlete's National Anti-Doping Organization must determine whether the original TUE granted by that National Anti-Doping Organization should nevertheless remain valid for national-level Competition and Out-of-Competition Testing (provided that the Athlete ceases to be an International-Level Athlete and does not participate in international-level Competition).
+Pending the National Anti-Doping Organization's decision, the TUE remains valid for national-level Competition and Out-of-Competition Testing (but is not valid for international-level Competition).